-Is there a policy in place?
-Interpretation guide This does not refer to voluntary "contact tracing" apps on mobile phones.
-These apps are helpful, 0 - No contact tracing but if voluntary will not succeed at identifying every person that has potentially been exposed.
+- This does not refer to voluntary "contact tracing" apps on mobile phones.
+These apps are helpful, but if voluntary will not succeed at identifying every person that has potentially been exposed.
 True contact tracing usually requires health workers to conduct interviews and compile a history of movement and activities from the infected person.
-A mandatory app might rate as H3=1 or 1 - Limited contact tracing (not done for all cases) H3=2, but you need to judge whether the overall approach succeeds at identifying all people that are potentially exposed to an infected person.
-If this is done for some infected people it is H3=1, or if this is done for all infected people it is H3=2.
-2 - Comprehensive contact tracing (done for all identified cases) Examples that could indicate 1: A policy to resource and recruit contact tracing capacity Examples that could indicate 2: Declaring increased resources to support contact tracing capacity and the intention to do contact tracing for all identified cases.
-If contact tracing is only being done at the state level with no effort from the county, this does not 99 - No information available to determine policy in place count for coding this indicator in the county survey.
-A score of 1 or 2 would only be appropriate where there is evidence that the county is directly supporting state contact tracing efforts.
-Contact tracing through county school boards would count for the purposes of this indicator and scoring should occur based on the scope of the contact tracing.
-Absent a specific contact tracing policy, county reporting of COVID-19 stats (e.g., new cases) would not count as evidence of contact tracing.
-If there is evidence of contact tracing but not enough information to determine limited or comprehensive, code 1 since any evidence would count as limited.
+A mandatory app might rate as H3=1 or H3=2, but you need to judge whether the overall approach succeeds at identifying all people that are potentially exposed to an infected person.
+If this is done for some infected people it is H3=1, or if this is done for all infected people it is H3=2. - Examples that could indicate 1: A policy to resource and recruit contact tracing capacity - Examples that could indicate 2: Declaring increased resources to support contact tracing capacity and the intention to do contact tracing for all identified cases. - If contact tracing is only being done at the state level with no effort from the county, this does not count for coding this indicator in the county survey.
+A score of 1 or 2 would only be appropriate where there is evidence that the county is directly supporting state contact tracing efforts. - Contact tracing through county school boards would count for the purposes of this indicator and scoring should occur based on the scope of the contact tracing. - Absent a specific contact tracing policy, county reporting of COVID-19 stats (e.g., new cases) would not count as evidence of contact tracing. - If there is evidence of contact tracing but not enough information to determine limited or comprehensive, code 1 since any evidence would count as limited.